mike-tih/icloud-mcp/README.md

 - Check that you can access iCloud web interface
 - Ensure firewall allows connections to iCloud servers
 - For corporate networks, check proxy settings
+- Verify network domains are in the allowed list for Claude Desktop

 ### Calendar/Contact Operations

 - Some operations may require specific iCloud subscription levels
 - Calendar and contact IDs are URLs - store them for later operations
 - Date formats must be ISO 8601 (e.g., "2025-11-15T10:00:00")
+- Contacts require proper network configuration in Claude Desktop

 ### Email Operations

 - IMAP folder names are case-sensitive
 - Message IDs are specific to folders
 - Moving messages may take a moment to reflect in iCloud web interface

+## Known Limitations

+- Contact photos are not supported in the current implementation
+- Some advanced CalDAV features may not be available
+- Email attachments handling is limited in current version

 ## License